opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/data_import_and_export/how_can_i_import_data_to_gaussdbdws.rst

 How Can I Import Data to GaussDB(DWS)?
 ======================================

 GaussDB(DWS) supports efficient data import from multiple data sources.
 The following lists typical data import modes.
-For details, see "Import Modes" in the *Data Warehouse Service (DWS) Developer Guide*.
+For details, see section "Importing Data" in the *Data Warehouse Service (DWS) Developer Guide*.

 -  Importing data from the OBS